Child Learning Difficulties supported at Brainstorm

 The therapeutic plan was achieved by understanding the hierarchy of motor development control.
 Therefore the initial approach is to provide better integration of his primitive reflexes and then the descending cephalic pathways for better control.

-Over an eight week period the practitioner implemented a neuro modulation rehabilitation program.
+Over an eight-week period, the practitioner implemented a neuro-modulation rehabilitation program.
 This therapy was performed with limited supervision twice daily and intensive therapy once per week for eight weeks.

 Clinical Outcomes